 For the purpose of issuing key cards, just like program registration, residency is determined by where the applicant actually resides and whether or not that location is within the Town’s corporate limits as defined by the Apex Planning Department.
 It is possible that someone can have an Apex address but not reside within the corporate limits.

 What is the estimated acreage of the large small dog areas?

-The small dog area is approximately ½ acre and the large dog area is approximately 1 ½ acres.
+At Hunter Street, the small dog area is approximately ½ acre and the large dog area is approximately 1 ½ acres.